apache/pekko-connectors-samples/alpakka-sample-file-to-elasticsearch/docs/src/main/paradox/index.md

 - Extract the date timestamp from the log line (9)
 - Create a `LogLine` record (10)
 - Create an ES index wrapper message for `LogLine` (11)
-- Use Alpakka Elasticsearch to create a new `LogLine` record.
+- Use Pekko Connectors Elasticsearch to create a new `LogLine` record.
 (12)
 - Track statistics per log file (13)
-- Use Alpakka Elasticsearch to return all entries from the provided index (14)
+- Use Pekko Connectors Elasticsearch to return all entries from the provided index (14)
 - Compose stream together starting with the `DirectoryChangesSource` (15)
 - Run the graph and capture the materialized values (16)
 - Run a new graph to query all records from Elasticsearch and get the results (17)